percona/pmm/source/install/aws.rst

    Your instance settings are summarized in a special area.
 Click the Launch with 1 click button to continue.

-.. note:: The :guilabel:`Launch with 1 click` button may alternatively be titled
+.. note:: The *Launch with 1 click* button may alternatively be titled
-          as :guilabel:`Accept Software Terms & Launch with 1-Click`.
+          as *Accept Software Terms & Launch with 1-Click*.

 .. _pmm-aws-instance-setting.ec2-console.adjusting: